iamay/iamay/readme.md

 ###  Hey!
 I’m Ayush Sharma👋
-I’m a relatively new self-taught front-end developer who loves to learn through teaching.
+I’m a relatively new self-taught web developer who loves to learn new things!
 <!--
 **iamay/iamay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: